-Financial support from the Programme of Support for Internationalisation of the Charles University (hereinafter referred to as the POINT programme) is intended for short-term visits abroad for a maximum period of three weeks.
+Financial support from the Programme of Support for Internationalisation of the Charles University (hereinafter referred to as the POINT programme) is intended for doctoral students and for CU faculties or other units.

 participation or mobility of CU students to summer schools (with the exception of language stays)